-So you’re considering Invisalign clear aligners, or maybe you already have them.
-Congratulations on the first step on your journey to a straighter smile!
-Invisalign’s revolutionary technology has shaped modern orthodontics, and remains one of the most effective, subtle, and affordable options on the market.
+So, you’re considering Invisalign clear aligners, or maybe you already have them.
+Congratulations on the first step of your journey to a straighter smile!
+Invisalign’s revolutionary technology has shaped modern orthodontics and remains one of the most effective and subtle options on the market.

-Invisalign exceeds traditional metal braces in many ways, but one of the most appealing ones is the ease with which it can be incorporated into your lifestyle.
-While traditional metal braces require changes to be made to your diet, your oral hygiene practices, and your participation in sports, among other things, Invisalign doesn’t have to impact any of these things.
-In fact, life with Invisalign is practically identical to life without Invisalign—except your teeth are getting straighter!
+Invisalign exceeds traditional metal braces in many ways, but one of the most appealing ways is the ease with which you can incorporate it into your lifestyle.
+While traditional metal braces require changes to your diet, your oral hygiene practices, and your participation in sports, among other things, Invisalign doesn’t have to impact any of these things.
+Life with Invisalign is practically identical to life without Invisalign—except your teeth are getting straighter!